 academic training elsewhere provides specialized services needed by the customer that are not available at a Texas public institution.

 When a customer chooses to attend a private (independent) or an out-of-state college, technical or state college, university, or health-related institution, even though a comparable public training institution is available in Texas, tuition and fees paid by VR cannot exceed in-state tuition and fees.
 Exceptions to the limitations for tuition and fees require justification and approval by the VR Supervisor.

+Customers that are SSI/SSDI recipients are exempt from limitations and required participation in the cost of training services.
+Refer to C-406-2: Supplemental Security Income and Social Security Disability Income Recipients.

 For more information refer to C-409: Maximum Payment for a Training at a College or University.